sharindanic/pySimple-Expense-Tracker/README.md

 # Simple Expense Tracker

-A Python command-line application to manage and track your daily expenses.
-This project is beginner-friendly and showcases basic Python concepts such as lists, loops, and functions.
+A Python command line application to manage and track your daily expenses

 ## Features
 - **Add Expenses**: Record the date, description, and amount for each expense.